jupyter-server/enterprise_gateway/docs/source/docker.md

 Local images can also be built via `make docker-images`.

-### elyra/yarn-spark
+### elyra/demo-base

-The [elyra/yarn-spark](https://hub.docker.com/r/elyra/yarn-spark/) image is considered the base image upon which [elyra/enterprise-gateway-demo](https://hub.docker.com/r/elyra/enterprise-gateway-demo/) is built.
+The [elyra/demo-base](https://hub.docker.com/r/elyra/demo-base/) image is considered the base image upon which [elyra/enterprise-gateway-demo](https://hub.docker.com/r/elyra/enterprise-gateway-demo/) is built.
 It consist of a Hadoop (YARN) installation that includes Spark, Java, Anaconda and various kernel installations.

 The tag of this image reflects the version of Spark included in the image and we don't anticipate the need to update this image regularly.

 The primary use of this image is to quickly build elyra/enterprise-gateway images for testing and development purposes.
-To build a local image, run `make docker-image-yarn-spark`.
+To build a local image, run `make docker-image-demo-base`.

 As of the 0.9.0 release, this image can be used to start a separate YARN cluster that, when combined with another instance of elyra/enterprise-gateway can better demonstrate remote kernel functionality.